ThioJoe/YT-Spammer-Purge/README.md

 * [Linux Setup Instructions](https://github.com/ThioJoe/YouTube-Spammer-Purge/wiki/Linux-Installation-Instructions)
 * [MacOS Setup Instructions](https://github.com/ThioJoe/YouTube-Spammer-Purge/wiki/MacOS-Instructions)

+If you have any issues while installing, please let us know [here](https://bit.ly/mainbugreport)

 ## Download & Windows Warning

 Because I haven't published software before, web browsers and Windows might block the exe from downloading / running as "unrecognized" until it builds a reputation as being safe.
 In the meantime, you can simply unblock the program by Right Clicking > Properties > Check 'Unblock' > Click Apply.
 You can confirm the download by selecting "keep".
 (If you see these warnings at all)